Moto Hospitality

-Moto Hospitality, branded as Moto, is a British service station operator which operates 59 motorway service stations across the United Kingdom.
+Moto Hospitality Limited, trading as Moto, is a British service station operator which operates 59 motorway service stations across the United Kingdom.
 It is currently the UK's largest service area operator.

 History

 Operations (2001–2020)

 Granada, who owned the chain of Granada motorway service stations, merged with Compass in July 2000 to form Granada Compass plc.
 The plan was to combine the hospitality interests of the two businesses and hive off the media division, which was done by demerging the new group into Compass plc and Granada Media in 2001.

 Previously, Granada had acquired Forte plc in a £3.3bn hostile takeover on 24 January 1996.
 It sold its French Cote France service stations to Italy's Autogrill in December 1997.
 The food and hospitality division of Granada was retained by Compass, which became part of its Select Service Partner (SSP) UK division, but ownership of the Granada brand and trademark passed to the new media company.
 The Granada name was retained on the service stations until 23 May 2001, when the 47 sites were rebranded as Moto.

 Upon rebrand, Compass originally intended to use the Moto brand across Europe.
 In 2003, they created a joint venture with Cremonini to introduce the Moto brand across Italy.
 In total, 31 Italian rest stops were rebranded Moto over a 3-year period.
 In 2007, Cremonini bought Compass' stake in the joint company, and rebranded the sites to their own brand, Chef Express.
-Briefly, in the early 2000s, there was also two French sites under the Moto banner.
+Briefly, in the early 2000s, there were also two French sites under the Moto banner.

 In 2006, Moto separated from Compass Group and SSP following successful acquisition by a consortium of investors.
 Macquarie Bank managed Moto until late 2015, when the company was sold to USS.

 In 2008, Moto opened a new service station on the A1(M) at Kirk Deighton near Wetherby, Yorkshire.
 Also in the same year, they purchased Winchester Services from Roadchef, rebranding the sites under their own name.